claabs/watch-dogs-legion-version-manager/GitAlternative.md

 ### Setup the repository

+1. Disable the HD texture pack if you have it enabled
 1. Open the Watch Dogs: Legion game details in Ubisoft Connect
 1. *(Optional)* Properties -> Verify files
 1. Properties -> Open folder